 J. Joseph “Joey” Mongaras’s practice is focused on the most challenging criminal cases in federal and state court.
 In 500-plus cases over the course of his career, Joey has vigorously represented clients accused of nearly every imaginable serious felony, including fraud, robbery, possession of child pornography, illegally possessing firearms, murder, negligent homicide, assault, health care fraud, kidnapping, robbery, and drug conspiracies.
 Understanding that every client’s case is important, Joey works hard to receive the best possible outcome.
 As a result, Joey is respected by his peers, adversaries, and judges.

 One of Joey’s most notable recent cases reached the United States Supreme Court.
 Joey’s client was convicted in federal court of robbing four convenience stores and using a firearm during the robberies.
 Joey appealed to the Fifth Circuit Court of Appeals, arguing that his client’s 25-year prison sentence for using a firearm was unconstitutional.
 After the Fifth Circuit ruled in his client’s favor, the Government appealed the case to the Supreme Court.
-After appearing in front of the Supreme Court, for the United States v.
-Davis case, the Supreme Court ruled in favor of Joey’s client, vacating his 25-year prison sentence and holding the statute unconstitutional.
+Joey appeared before the Supreme Court, and the Court ultimately ruled in favor of his client, vacating his 25-year prison sentence and holding the statute unconstitutional.
 The Court adopted the argument Joey first made before the trial court and that he then successfully argued before the Fifth Circuit Court of Appeals.

 Joey has been involved in numerous other high-profile criminal cases, defending clients against crimes that have received extensive news coverage, and skillfully navigating public opinion, political perceptions, and the bias that media exposure can create.
 Joey’s experience with these newsworthy cases helps him protect his clients’ interests.